thatInfrastructureGuy/sqltocsvgzip/README.md

 * Uploading to S3 does not require local storage.
 * Consistent memory, cpu and network usage whether your database has 1 Million or 1 Trillion records.

-### Defaults
-* 4096 rows of default sql batch.
-* 50Mb default csv buffer size.
-* 50Mb default pgzip buffer size.
-* Zipping: Default runtime.GOMAXPROCS(0) goroutines with 1Mb data/goroutine
-* Uploading: Default runtime.GOMAXPROCS(0) goroutines.

-### Caveats
-* Minimum PartUploadSize should be greater than 5 Mb.
-* Maximum of 10000 part uploads are allowed by AWS.
-Hence, (50Mb x 10000) `500Gb` of gzipped data is supported by default settings.
-* Increase buffer size if you want to reduce parts or have more than 50Gb of gzipped data.
-* Currently only supports upload to AWS S3 API compatible storage.

 ### Installation
 ```go
 go get github.com/thatInfrastructureGuy/sqltocsvgzip@v0.0.5